BryanHafidz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.